 Light Solution Type & Methodology

 Intelligent lighting is a type of light solution technology used.
-It is a term used for innovative type of lighting usually for parties or stage light.
+It is a term used for an innovative type of lighting usually for parties or stage lights.
 The automated mechanism behind this system allows light to move around and create complex and visually pleasing effects.
-Intelligent lighting can create lighting arrangement of your desired colour or pattern to match themes for your target audiences.
-This type of lighting is widely used in theatricals and spot lights during events to focus the audience attention on a particular sight.
-Moving heads and scanners are the most up to date technology in the intelligent lighting spectrum.
+Intelligent lighting can create lighting arrangements of your desired colour or pattern to match themes for your target audiences.
+This type of lighting is widely used in theatricals and spotlights during events to focus the audience’s attention on a particular sight.
+Moving heads and scanners are the most up-to-date technology in the intelligent lighting spectrum.
 In today’s market, intelligent lighting is manufactured with LED technology.

 A moving head has the ability to change colours and patterns.
 It has a wide range of mobility, providing circular/pan/tilt options.
 The newer moving heads can rotate anywhere between 360 to 180 degrees.

 Scanners also have the ability to change colours and patterns but unlike moving heads, they have limited mobility of its head.
 Instead, it features a moving mirror that gives the fixture the ability to project patterns and colours throughout the room.
 Despite its limitations, scanners are still widely popular as they are generally faster moving compared to moving heads.